mathonsunday/dotfiles/README.md

+# NOTE: This is out of date and no longer actively maintained.
+It was great for learning how dotfiles work but I have a fork of Mathias Bynens's current dotfiles that I will be using for myself in the future.

 # Steps To Set Up A New Mac

 In the future I will have an install script to reduce the number of steps.